facefusion/facefusion/README.md

 Installation
 ------------

-Be aware, the [installation](https://docs.facefusion.io/installation) is not recommended for beginners.
+Be aware, the [installation](https://docs.facefusion.io/installation) needs technical skills and is not recommended for beginners.
 In case you are not comfortable using a terminal, our one-click [Windows Installer](https://buymeacoffee.com/henryruhs/e/251939) can have you up and running in minutes.

-Please do not open platform and installation related issues on GitHub.
-We have a helpful [Discord](https://join.facefusion.io) community that will guide you to complete the installation.

 Usage